Sebokolodi/VLASS_SCIPREP/README.md

 ## Dependancies:
 1. CASA: needed for conv_align and stokes_freq_cube.
 See installation options here: https://casadocs.readthedocs.io/en/v6.2.0/notebooks/usingcasa.html.
-2. Montage: needed vlass_cutout_3D.
+2. Montage: needed for vlass_cutout_3D.
-3. Astropy
+3. Astropy: needed for stokes_freq_cube and vlass_cutout_3D scripts.
-4. Pandas
+4. Pandas: needed for vlass_cutout_3D.
-5. Reproject
+5. Reproject: needed for vlass_cutout_3D.

 Note: Running astropy inside CASA is not as straightforward esp when using full installation version of CASA.
 You can install astropy inside CASA by following: https://stackoverflow.com/questions/52289107/installation-of-astropy-in-casa (install pip) and